phunanon/Insitux/README.md

 - Write decimal numbers either `0.123` or `.123`.

+- Hexadecimal can be written as, for example `0xFFF`

+- Binary numbers can be written as, for example `0b0101001`

 - Pi and Euler's number are accessible through constants `PI` and `E`

 - `args` contains a vector of arguments the function was called with.